mykoladev0220/ROR-ecommerce/README.md

 ### Fullstack Rails App and RESTful API:

 - Utilizes the same routes and controllers for both web and API interactions.
-- Provides the complete functionality of a _fullstack RoR and RESTful API_ application.
+- Provides the complete functionality of a _fullstack_ RoR and _RESTful API_ application.

 ---

-## Design and Implementation
+# Design and Implementation

 ![modelstr](https://github.com/egemen-dev/rails_e_commerce/assets/93445248/dc5a433f-5f66-453c-9312-b486456f6fc2)

-I designed the app with a focus on simplicity, intuitiveness, and ease of use, following the Keep It Simple Stupid (KISS) design principle, to achieve this I applied the following design and implementation strategies:
+I designed the app with a focus on simplicity, following the Keep It Simple Stupid (KISS) design principle, to achieve this I applied the following design and implementation strategies:

 - For handling authentication, I integrated the Devise gem along with Devise-JWT to provide a secure and convenient authentication system.
 This allowed users to authenticate and access protected resources effortlessly.